-- From year 3 all pupils are provided with their own unique username and private passwords to access school systems; pupils are responsible for keeping their password private. - We require all users to: - o Use strong passwords for access into our system. - Change their passwords every year. - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.
+- From year 3 all pupils are provided with their own unique username and private passwords to access school systems; pupils are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Always keep their password private; users must not share it with others or leave it where others can find it. - o Not to login as another user at any time. - o Lock access to devices/systems when not in use.